nfrickler/fugaplug/README.md

 Open the file
     fugaplug/build/projects/fugaplug/gen/FBControl.htm
-in your browser (e.g. chromium) to test the plugin.
+in your browser (e.g. firefox, chromium) to test the plugin.

+For Opera you have to copy the so-File to:
+    cp ../../bin/fugaplug/npfugaplug.so /usr/lib/opera/plugins/

 Debugging
 =========

-On Linux install the free chromium-browser and run it with the following command to easily debug the plugin.
+On Linux you can easily debug plugins using one of the two commands below.

+    firefox -d gdb
     chromium-browser --plugin-launcher='xterm -e gdb --args'